 The Britannica overview of Ayurveda provides a useful introduction to the constitutional framework for readers unfamiliar with the Ayurvedic system.
 For the planetary context, our guide to the nine planets of Vedic astrology covers each planet's elemental qualities in depth.
 For those interested in the broader epistemological question of how Jyotish is best understood as a system of knowledge, our article on whether Jyotish is a religion, science, or spiritual system provides the philosophical grounding.

 Practically, integration does not require mastery of both systems.
 It requires enough familiarity with Ayurvedic principles to read your chart with doshic awareness, and enough familiarity with Jyotish to understand the timing dimension of health that Ayurveda does not explicitly map.
-A person who knows their prakriti, who can read their ascendant and Moon sign for doshic emphasis, and who understands which planets in their chart are activated in any given period has enough foundation to make meaningfully better decisions about diet, lifestyle, and preventive care than a person operating with neither framework.
+The sequence is simple: understand prakriti, examine the present vikriti, then use dashas and transits to see when the body may need extra care.
+A person who knows their prakriti, can read the ascendant and Moon sign for doshic emphasis, and understands which planets are active in a given period has a stronger basis for diet, lifestyle, and preventive care decisions than someone operating with neither framework.

 Frequently Asked Questions